blinkletter/UsingGAMESS/docs/_sources/2_SmallMolecules.md

                         2,4,1,3   $END
 ```

-In the above input file, I set up the `$IZMAT` matrix differently and applied a bend rather than a torsion for the last coordinate.
+In the above input file, I set up the `$IZMAT` matrix differently and applied a **bend** rather than a **torsion** for the last coordinate.
 This way I have coordinates that describe all three bond lengths and all three bends.
-I can do this because the torsion angles are set by the symmetry group (spaced evenly around the principal axis.)
+I can do this because the torsion angles are set by the **symmetry group** (spaced evenly around the principal axis.)
 Now see how that is reflected in the results.
-An excerpt from the result file is shown below.
+An excerpt from the result file is shown below. **Be careful** here, *GAMESS* must have a way to define the torsion angle via an internal coordinate when we are using internal coordinates.
+Here we had the symmetry constraints to handle that role.
+That won't always be the case.

 ```{code-block}